roshanpai119/AdventureTime/README.md

 # AdventureTime

+The **goal** for making this app was to become familiar with iOS app development in general, Swift and Xcode.

 - App is made for **iOS** and written in **Swift 5** with **Xcode**.
 - Displays flights to everywhere from location inputted by user on the inputted date.
 Results are sorted in ascending order with respect to price
 - Retrieves data by utilizing the **Skyscanner API**.